Procedure: Work health and safety audit

 Types of WHS audits

-- The WHS audit structure at the University will consist of the following types of WHS audits:
+- The WHS audit structure at the University consists of the following types of WHS audits:

-- Tier 1 WHS audits of the corporate WHS management systems;
+- Tier 1 WHS audits of the corporate WHS management systems by external auditors;

-- Tier 2 WHS audits of the WHS management system procedures and safety procedures; and
+- Tier 2 Internal WHS audits of the WHS management system implementation using WHS Management System Handbook as guidance or specific compliance and hazard based audits.

 Tier 1 WHS audits

-- The purpose of the Tier 1 audit is to ensure that the University’s WHS management systems comply with the NAT Self Insurer WHS and Rehabilitation audit tool requirements.
+- The purpose of the Tier 1 audit is to ensure that the University’s WHS management systems comply with the NAT Self Insurer WHS audit tool requirements and legislative requirements.

 Tier 2 WHS audits

-- The purpose of the Tier 2 audit is to ensure that the activities of the University comply with the requirements stated in the University’s WHS management system procedures and WHS safety procedures.
+- The purpose of the Tier 2 audit is to ensure that the activities of the University comply with the requirements stated in the University’s WHS management system and its Handbook as well as WHS legal and other requirements.

 Designing a WHS audit program

-- The Associate Director Work Environment Group (WEG) will design and implement a WHS audit program for a three year period that will include Tier 1 and Tier 2 scheduled audits.
-The local areas will be responsible for designing their own annual Tier 3 audit program for the hazards with unacceptable levels of risks (i.e. residual hazard scores of greater than 14 as per the WHS hazard management procedure.
+- The Associate Director Work Environment Group (WEG) designs and implements a WHS audit program for a three year period that includes Tier 1 and Tier 2 scheduled audits.

-- The Director Human Resources will endorse the program and the selection of auditors prior to consultation on the program as described further below.
+- The Director Human Resources (HR) endorses the program and the selection of auditors prior to consultation on the program as described further below.

 WHS auditor selection and competency

-- The Associate Director WEG will keep a register of qualified auditors.
+- The Associate Director WEG keeps a register of qualified internal auditors as well as their qualifications.

 Consulting, approval and communication of the WHS audit program

-- The Associate Director WEG will ensure the proposed WHS audit program is presented to the WHS Committees and relevant stakeholders (such as the auditors), for consultation as per the WHS communication and consultation procedure.
-All feedback from the consultation process will be recorded on a consultation log sheet.
+- The Associate Director WEG ensures the proposed WHS audit program is presented to the University WHS Committees for consultation and approval as per the WHS communication and consultation procedure.

-- Once the WHS audit program is approved, the Associate Director WEG will provide communication to the auditors and areas to be audited of the final planned audits.
-This can be done via the WHS Committees and direct emails.
-A copy of the WHS audit program can also be accessed from the WEG website.
+- Once the WHS audit program is approved, the Associate Director WEG or delegate provides communication to the auditors and areas to be audited of the final planned audits.
+A copy of the WHS audit program is accessed from the WEG website.

 WHS audit methodology